AVS-Memer/BlacketStuff/README.md

 # RarityCounter.js
 A program that will find how many blooks of an inputted rarity you have out of the total amount.
 All rarities must be Uppercase.

+# TokenConversion.js
+A program that will convert an inputted amount of tokens into one of the following: Dollars (USD), 1 Hour Boosters, 3 Hour Boosters, and Plus.